 This bill would extend the protections of the 2013 Senior Consumer Protection Act to provide similar protections to veterans, spouses of deceased veterans and the disabled.
 More information: http://bit.ly/1yKJTd7

 Bill Status: Assigned to House Judiciary Committee, approved 10-0 in committee on Jan.
-26 and advanced to full Indiana House; eligible for second reading.
+26 and advanced to full Indiana House; approved 94-0 on third reading Feb.
+2. Advanced to Indiana Senate.

 -SENATE BILL 394: WHISTLEBLOWER PROTECTIONS.
 To encourage public servants within government to contact authorities and confidentially report suspected misappropriation others commit, the bill would protect whistleblowers against job retaliation.
 If terminated, demoted or discriminated against, the whistleblower who exposed misappropriation could obtain civil relief, including reinstatement, double back pay and attorneys’ fees.